Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - but the policeman caught something __in the tone__ and looked over with truculent eyes.

 - Self-consciously, with his authoritative arms breaking the way, we pushed through __the still growing crowd__, passing a hurried doctor, case in hand, who had been sent for __in wild hope__ half an hour ago.

+- and __in his earnestness__ his hand had fallen upon and covered her own.

+- There was an __unmistakable air of natural intimacy about the picture__,